How To Get The Most Out Of CBC Kids Days In Toronto: Directions, FAQs and Tips

 You can also check out the food trucks, hot dog carts and and ice cream trucks that regularly park near the CBC building on Front Street.

-We encourage you to use our convenient stroller parking located by the John Street entrance and the CBC Parents Pit Stop.
+We encourage you to use our convenient stroller parking located by the Wellington Street entrance and the CBC Parents Pit Stop.

 CBC Kids Days is a very popular event, but it's an event that you don’t want to miss!

 Plan your day wisely.
-The least busy time tends to be the morning on the first day (July 19).
-To make it easier to navigate the event, we offer stroller parking at the John Street entrance and CBC Parents Pit Stop.
+The least busy time tends to be the morning on the first day (July 18).
+To make it easier to navigate the event, we offer stroller parking at the Wellington Street entrance and CBC Parents Pit Stop.

-You can use the CBC Parents Pit Stop or Graham Spry theatre for some quiet time.
+You can use the CBC Parents Pit Stop for some quiet time.
 And if you’re feeling hot outside, you can come inside to cool down (or dry off).
 There are lots of activities both inside and outside.

 Meet & Greet lines can be long, but most of the mascot characters will also walk around during the day and at the end of the event.
 If a Meet & Greet line closes, you may still get a chance to meet your favourite character.